Mark van Vugt

-Mark van Vugt (/nl/; born 9 May 1967 in Amsterdam) is a Dutch evolutionary psychologist who holds a professorship in evolutionary psychology and work and organizational psychology at the VU University (Vrije Universiteit) Amsterdam.
+Mark van Vugt (/nl/; born 9 May 1967) is a Dutch evolutionary psychologist who holds a professorship in evolutionary psychology and work and organizational psychology at the Vrije Universiteit Amsterdam.
 Van Vugt has affiliate positions at the University of Oxford, Institute for Cognitive and Evolutionary Anthropology (ICEA).

 Career

-Mark van Vugt went to Bataafs Lyceum and studied psychology at the University of Groningen, followed by a PhD in applied social psychology at the University of Maastricht during which he worked on research into environmental sustainability and transportation as social dilemma and tragedy of the commons problems.
-After receiving his PhD in 1996, Mark van Vugt was hired by the University of Southampton, UK, to work as a lecturer in psychology, followed by a professorship in 2004 at the University of Kent, UK.
+Van Vugt went to Bataafs Lyceum and studied psychology at the University of Groningen, followed by a PhD in applied social psychology at Maastricht University during which he worked on research into environmental sustainability and transportation as social dilemma and tragedy of the commons problems.
+After receiving his PhD in 1996, Mark van Vugt was hired by the University of Southampton, UK, to work as a lecturer in psychology, followed by a professorship in 2004 at the University of Kent.

 Research

-Mark van Vugt currently holds a professorship in psychology at the VU University (Vrije Universiteit) Amsterdam, bringing evolutionary and Darwinian thinking into the field of social psychology and organisational psychology.
+Van Vugt currently holds a professorship in psychology at the VU University (Vrije Universiteit) Amsterdam, bringing evolutionary and Darwinian thinking into the field of social psychology and organisational psychology.
 His research covers all areas of evolutionary psychology as applied to topics such as leadership followership, altruism, group dynamics, business, management, intergroup conflict and warfare, social dilemma, organisational psychology, volunteering and environmental protection.

-He has contributed to the scientific literature by proposing evolutionary evolutionary psychology theories for human social behavior.
+Van Vugt has contributed to the scientific literature by proposing evolutionary evolutionary psychology theories for human social behavior.
 On leadership followership and organizations through the evolutionary leadership theory.
 On intergroup relations through the male warrior hypothesis.
 On the evolutionary psychology of social dilemmas.
 On conservation and sustainability through the lens of evolutionary psychology and evolutionary mismatch.
 Recently he conducted work on the Napoleon complex adopting an evolutionary lens.